How to pay your credit card bill

 2. Set up payment alerts

-Sometimes, predicting whether money will be available in your bank account for automatic payments on the same day each month can be tricky.
+Sometimes, it can be tricky to predict whether money will be available in your bank account for automatic payments on the same day each month.
 In these cases, you can set up text or email alerts that notify you when a payment due date is coming up.
 When you see the reminder, make a payment using the method that works best for you.

 3. Request a date that works for you